Faizan-2003/EZ-Market-Project/README.md

 ## Website Bugs:
 I have 2 issues in the website:

 - The logout is not working, I tried a lof different logics but could not make it work because of less time.
+To try different user we have too clode the browser and open again to login with different user or use different browser.
 - The Search feature is not working on the Homepage.

 ## Run the Application